 Keto-Friendly Chocolate Fat Bombs Recipe

 One food item that is a cornerstone of the diet is the “fat bomb.”
 Yes, you are reading that correctly; you are encouraged to eat “fat bombs.”
+How can this be?

 What Is a Fat Bomb?

 Personally, I prefer the softer texture because I find the freezer version too hard.
 Alternatively, you could take them out of the freezer to warm up for a few minutes before eating.
-Try them both ways to find your preference.
+Try them both ways to discover your preference.

 What Is the Keto Diet?